AndresSalinas97/Airlines-Web-Engineering-Project/README.md

 We picked the node framework combined with express and a mongodb database, because two of us had worked with them before.
 In this particular project, we had to work with json which is easy to do with each of these.
 There are also many node libraries that can easily be added using npm.

 ### Extensions
-No extensions to the API have been implemented yet.
-We intend to implement some extensions before the final deadline.
+Two extensions were added to the API that implement additional endpoints beside the ones required in the project description.
+Firstly, there is the option to see rankings of different carriers based on carrier-specific delay information in both minutes and number of delays.
+Secondly, comments with user scores can be added to each carrier, which are stored in a separate collection from the airlines data, and these can also be viewed.
+The exact requests and results that the endpoints offer can be found in the API documentation.

 ### Architectural overview
-The API folder contains routes, database wrapper and carriers and airports manager files.
+The API folder contains server, routes, database wrapper, utilities and manager files as well as the files needed for node projects and libraries.

 The routes part of the program handles the receiving of http requests, sending error messages when needed and calling a function to receive the response data from the carriers or airports manager and sending that otherwise.
 It also calls a json to csv converter function from the json2csv library to convert between the two formats when csv is specified in the content-type parameter in the header of a request.

-The carrier and airport manager receive requests and generate the results by using the functions in the database wrapper file, using the stats-lite library to calculate simple parameters from the data, and by generating links to related pages when necessary.
+The carrier, ratings and airport manager receive requests and generate the results by using the functions in the database wrapper file, using the stats-lite library to calculate simple parameters from the data, and by generating links to related pages when necessary, sometimes by using the pagination.js file in utils.

 The database wrapper uses the mongodb driver's find, distinct and update functions to read and manipulate the data as needed.
 The data itself is stored in a mongodb Atlas cloud database.